cockpit-project/cockpit/doc/protocol.md

     }

 This message is sent to the cockpit-bridge.

+The caller can control whether to open a new bridge session or not by setting the "session" field to "private" or "shared".
+A "private" session will always start another bridge just for this channel.
+If this option is not specified then typically the channel will share an already existing session.
+There are certain heuristics for compatibility, where it defaults to private.

 The open fields are also used with external channels.
 External channels are channels that have their payload sent via a separate HTTP request or another